Core framework

 Providing learners with access to a school or public library – this could take the form of class / group book boxes or a 'personal shopping experience' using library catalogues

-Involving learners in the selection of books and other reading materials
+Involving learners in the auditing and selection of books and other reading materials

-Regularly updating books and other reading materials to ensure they are contemporary, diverse and relevant to the needs, interests and experiences of learners
+Regularly updating reading materials to ensure they are contemporary, diverse and relevant to the needs, interests, languages, cultural identity and experiences of learners

 2.2 Curriculum